ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 You can type this instead:

 {% highlight bash %}
+$ ga $e2 $e3 $e11
+{% endhighlight %}

+But SCM Breeze is also smart enough to expand integers and ranges, so all you need to type is:

+{% highlight bash %}
 $ ga 2 3 11
 {% endhighlight %}

-Or maybe you want to add all unstaged changes (files 1 to 10):
+And if you want to add all unstaged changes (files 1 to 10):

 {% highlight bash %}
 $ ga 1..10